-Madras High Court prohibits issuance of birth and death certificate through the judicial magistrates under the provisions of the ‘Registration of Births and Deaths Act’.
+Madras High Court prohibits the issuance of birth and death certificates through the judicial magistrates under the provisions of the ‘Registration of Births and Deaths Act.
 This order was passed after the revelation of noticeable misuse of the judicial route for obtaining the certificates.

 The court issued directions to the State government for issuing the complying guidelines to the Executives Magistrates to address the related petitions.